Local Partners

 CMDS

 The Mining Cooperative for Social Development (CMDS) is a cooperative formed bottom-up by artisanal miners from the Kapata community, who work at the Kamilombe mine site.
 The start of artisanal mining activities at Kamilombe dates back to 2004 when artisanal miners extracted copper and cobalt from the area working on an individual basis (en solo).
 In 2020, the Minister of Mines prohibited artisanal mining ‘en solo’, and stimulated the establishment of miners’ cooperatives throughout the country, per ministerial decree.
 In response to this new requirement, CMDS started grouping individual artisanal miners at the Kamilombe site into a mining cooperative in 2011.
-The cooperative became legalized as a structure in 2017 by obtaining a national ministerial decree.
+The cooperative became legalised as a structure in 2017 by obtaining a national ministerial decree.

 CMDS is currently headed President Jean Muyer, assisted his management team including Mr Banza and Mr Mandela, who all three belong to the group of artisanal miners who started working at Kamilombe in the early 2000s and who stood at the cradle of the cooperative.
 CMDS has its head office in the Kapata neighbourhood, in the western outskirts of Kolwezi.
 The Kamilombe mine site where CMDS works is located on an inactive concession owned by parastatal mining company Société Générale des Carrières et des Mines (GECAMINES).
 GECAMINES authorized CMDS to work at Kamilombe by providing an Autorisation d’Encadrement des Artisanaux Miniers.